-For the last 6 months, in-between travelling, I have been tearing my hair out over applying for AHPRA, which stands for Australian Health Practitioner Registration Agency.
-AHPRA control nursing and midwifery registration for Australia and determine overseas nurses suitability for registration.
-To work as a nurse in Australia we need to ensure we are registered to work there, the same as we are registered with the NMC (Nursing and Midwifery Council) in the UK.
+For the last 6 months, between travelling, I have been tearing my hair out over applying for AHPRA, which stands for Australian Health Practitioner Regulation Agency.
+AHPRA control the Australian nursing registration for international nurses and determine overseas nurses suitability for registration.
+In order to start nursing in Australia from UK, we need to ensure we are registered to work there, the same as we are registered with the NMC (Nursing and Midwifery Council) in the UK.

-This was a much longer and difficult process than I imagined, however I finally got the guts to say goodbye (or good-riddance..) and post it off to the Australian offices mid-July, with plans to be in Australia by the start of December.
+This was a much longer and more difficult process than I imagined, however, I finally got the guts to say goodbye (or good-riddance..) and post it off to the Australian offices in mid-July, with plans to be in Australia by the start of December.

 For some it may take longer and others it may be quicker.
 My advice to you would be to make every effort to ensure that what you send to AHPRA has got everything that they need the first time.
 It is common for AHPRA to get back to you requiring further information and this can make the process very time-consuming.

-You can find out more information on the AHPRA website, here.
+You can find out more information about the AHPRA registration process on their website.

 There are many nursing agencies in Australia, so if you have found one that you prefer it would do no harm to contact them.
 You can then ask if there is anyone that can assist you.

 This, in long is ‘Application for General Registration for Internationally Qualified Nurses and Midwives.’
-You will be required to complete this form and send it to AHPRA along with the evidence requested.
-You can find this form on the AHPRA website here.
-You must print this off and fill it in, as currently UK residents cannot complete it online.
+You will be required to complete this form and send it to AHPRA along with the evidence requested after you have completed the orientation training.
+This application part of AHPRA will cost $475.

 The next step is gathering your additional documentation to send with your application.
 This is a list of what I required, you may be the same.